Dexmachi/Ch-aronte/README.md

 ## Plugin System

-Customize your installation by creating your own package presets.
+Customize your installation by creating your own presets.
 1. Create a file named custom-YOUR-PLUGIN.yml inside ./Ch-obolos/.
-2. While you can put everything in one file, we recommend separating concerns into multiple files and using a main file to import them.
+2. While you can put everything in one file, I recommend separating concerns into multiple files and using a main file to import them.
 This makes your configuration cleaner and more reusable.

 For example, you could have the following structure in your `./Ch-obolos/` directory:
 ```